GuptaPurujit/Gmail_new_mail_led_light_up/README.md

 ## Prerequesites
 To understand this project, there is need of understanding of the framework **Selenium**, for that refer to the official docs [here](https://selenium-python.readthedocs.io/).

-Also for the arduino and python interfacing another library namely **pyfirmata** has been used, whose documentation can be referred to [here](https://hub.packtpub.com/prototyping-arduino-projects-using-python/)
+Also for the arduino and python interfacing another library namely **pyfirmata** has been used, whose documentation can be referred to [here](https://hub.packtpub.com/prototyping-arduino-projects-using-python/).

-Also time library has been introduced to get a time delay and the use of `sleep()` has been made
+Also time library has been introduced to get a time delay and the use of `sleep()` has been made.

 ## Contributions
 Feel free to give any suggestions or report any issues.